GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 SFW;
 alter table YOURSCHEMA.YOURVIEW owner to YOURNAME;
 ```
 And finally, load it into a QGIS view for map scrutiny.
-Play with the visual cariables until you get some decent result.
+Play with the visual variables until you get some decent result.

 ----------